On the Ground and in the Sky: A Tutorial on Radio Localization in Ground-Air-Space Networks: Research Directions Towards 6G GAS Localization

 \subsubsection{Trustworthiness}

-Localization security and integrity/robustness can be embedded in the trustworthiness \ac{KVI} \cite{wymeersch20236g}.
+Localization security, integrity/robustness, and user privacy can be embedded in the trustworthiness \ac{KVI} \cite{wymeersch20236g}.
 In GAS localization systems, where the distance between the anchors and targets is relatively very large, e.g., as in the case of aerial and space anchors, localization signals are more prone to jamming and spoofing \cite{pirayesh2022jamming,yue2023low}.
 While maintaining the localization system's integrity is important to ground targets, its degradation typically has a broader impact on the aerial targets (due to lower shadowing), and it could lead to serious or even life-threatening consequences.
 Due to the many recently proposed and/or launched LEO constellations, a huge opportunity to strengthen our \ac{PNT}-dependent infrastructure arises.
-The many new signals from space can be used to increase the frequency and modulation diversity.
-In this way, jamming and spoofing attacks can be partially mitigated by detecting attacks and switching to systems that are not jammed or spoofed \cite{yue2023low}.
-Despite this opportunity, when using \acp{SOP}, there is no guarantee that the used signal is always correct and consistent.
-Any lack of consistency in the used \ac{SOP} might impede the navigation service, which is particularly critical for aerial users as guaranteeing a position fix at all times is key to a reliable system.
+The various radio signals from GAS anchors can be used to increase the diversity gain, boosting localization system robustness by exploiting redundancy to detect and eliminate faults.
+Moreover, with the large number of \ac{GAS} anchors, jamming and spoofing attacks can be partially mitigated by detecting attacks and switching to anchors or systems that are not jammed or spoofed \cite{yue2023low}.
+Despite this opportunity, when using \acp{SOP} from \ac{NTN} anchors, there is no guarantee that the used signal is always correct and consistent.
+Any lack of consistency in the used \ac{SOP} might impede the navigation service, which is particularly critical for aerial users as guaranteeing a position fix at all times is essential.
 To combat this shortcoming, cooperation with the constellation operator can be considered.
-This concept, called Fused LEO GNSS \cite{Iannucci2020}, requires only a small part of the downlink capacity of modern mega-constellations to provide reliable \ac{PNT} services with a higher accuracy than traditional \ac{GNSS}.
-In addition, using \ac{LEO}'s \acp{SOP} in conjunction with another navigation system, e.g., \ac{GNSS}, LEO-\ac{PNT}, aerial-based or ground-based systems, will strengthen both systems' calibration and error detection.
+This concept, called fused LEO GNSS \cite{Iannucci2020}, requires only a small part of the downlink capacity of modern mega-constellations to provide reliable \ac{PNT} services with a higher accuracy than traditional \ac{GNSS}.
+In addition, using \ac{LEO}'s \acp{SOP} in conjunction with another navigation system, e.g., \ac{GNSS}, LEO-\ac{PNT}, aerial-based or ground-based systems, will strengthen both systems' robustness and security flaws detection.